 With day trading Futures, things are a little simpler.

-Rather than worrying about open positions, hedging, buying dips, a short seller purchases sell contracts.
+Rather than worrying about open positions, hedging, or buying dips, a short seller purchases sell contracts.
 If correct, and price falls, they profit.

 How to Execute a Short Trade